Intervention strategies

 A few remarks:

-• For each disease, the structure of a strategy follows strict patterns.
-For example, for EC, we need to supply the age and participation rates.
-This might be different for other diseases.
+• For each disease, the inputs of the disease and screening process follow a strict patterns.
+For example, for the strategy in EC_screening, we need to supply the age and participation rates.
+This might be different for other diseases or custom-built processes.
 You can find more details at the disease-specific page at the Example MISCAN processes.

 • Here we used the built-in data for parameters on test sensitivity and probability of hysterectomy.
 You can find these parameters in the built-in data file, and you can modify these like you did for the disease processes, as explained in the previous tutorial.